Piney Creek

 Q: What about electric, water, etc?

 A: Each property owner will have their own well on their lot.
 A local well driller can be recommended by the developer.
 The water is high quality pure mountain spring water.
 Electric and phone lines (including high speed internet) have been run UNDERGROUND into Piney Creek Airpark, and are accessible at the main road.
-No utility poles will be visible (permitted) in the community!
+No utility poles will be visible (permitted) in the community.
 Sewage is handled by septic tanks and drain fields installed by homeowner.
 Contractors can be recommended.

 Q: Are there restrictions on the type of aircraft that can be used at Piney Creek?